Numeralla: Location

 It is 400 km from Sydney and 23km east of Cooma, the nearest regional town.
 It is near the confluence of Numeralla River (until 1972 known as the Umaralla River) and Big Badja River.
 It lies on the road from Cooma to Braidwood.

 History

 Aboriginal and early settler history

-The area later known as Numeralla lies within the traditional lands of the Ngarigo people.
+The area later known as Numeralla lies within the traditional lands of Ngarigo people.

 Colonial settlers came into the district in the 1840s.
 By 1850, the area was part of a large squatter's run called 'Numarella'.
 Other settlers came as gold miners in the 1850s and 1860s.

 It was reported in 1892 that there were just two of the 'Monaro tribe' (Ngarigo) remaining in the Monaro region.
 It is now believed some Ngarigo people survived colonisation by leaving the district, some merging with clans around Bega and Bermagui.

 Gold mining

 Alluvial gold was found on the Numeralla River in 1858 and on the Big Badja river in 1861.
 In 1866, diggings extended for three miles along the Numeralla River.
 By 1868, only a few miners remained.
 Alluvial mining returned to the area between 1892 and 1897, using hydraulic mining.